HCIS-Lab/pdm-f23/hw1/README.md

 ## Preparation
 In your original dpm-f23 directory, `git pull` to get new `hw1` directory.

-As for dataset, you can use the same one in `hw0`.
+As for replica dataset, you can use the same one in `hw0`.